Breast Augmentation in Okatie, SC

 Most patients feel tired and sore after breast augmentation surgery, but this usually passes in a day or two.
 Many patients return to work within the week.

-Stitches are removed in a week to 10 days after breast augmentation.
+Stitches are removed in a week to 10 days after breast augmentation in Okatie, SC.
 Any post-operative pain, swelling and sensitivity will diminish over the first few weeks.

 Scars from breast augmentation incisions will begin to fade in a few months and will continue to fade for months or years.